neskweek/LightSaberOS/README.md

 ## THANK YOU !!!

-Thanks to Andras Kun (__Protonerd__ from Arduino Forum) for initiating this project and his big contribution to LSOS Code
+Thanks to Andras Kun (__Protonerd__ from Arduino Forum) for initiating this project and his big contributions to LSOS Code
 Thanks to __Jakesoft__ from Arduino Forum for :
 * his initial idea of using Arduino device to build a lightsaber.
 * his idea of using Aux Switch as a triger mode for Blaster Blocks.